Sekhmetops: Description

-Sekhmetops is a medium-sized hyaenodont, with S. africanus around the size of a hyena and S. phiomensis around the size of a lion.
+Sekhmetops is a medium-sized hyaenodont, around the size of a lion.
 In their 2019 description of Simbakubwa, Borths and colleagues estimated the body mass of S. phiomensis (then referred to "P." phiomensis) at approximately 158–200 kg.

 Classification

 Using an expanded matrix from previous phylogenetic analyses, Al-Ashqar et al. recovered "P." africanus and "P." phiomensis as sister taxa within the hyaenodontan subfamily Hyainailourinae.
 Their results are displayed in the cladogram below: